bossman48/GLADIGATOR/Comparison-Open-Graph-Dataset/README.md

 ### Expected Results
 The comparison should demonstrate:
-- GLADIGATOR's superior performance on the standardized benchmark
+- GLaDiGAtor's superior performance on the standardized benchmark
 - Improved accuracy and F1-score compared to other methods
 - Better handling of complex relationships in biological knowledge graphs
 - Competitive performance on OGB evaluation metrics